tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Verify that https://github.com/tModLoader/tModLoader/issues/4383 is fixed: `if (Language.GetText("CLI.NewWorld_Command").EqualsCommand(text3))` in vanilla replaced `if (text2 == "n" || text2 == "N" || string.Equals(text2, Language.GetTextValue("CLI.NewWorld_Command"), StringComparison.CurrentCultureIgnoreCase))` fix in tmod.
 (New world command)
 - Main.ExecuteCommand changed, doesn't have both a lowercase and raw input string anymore.
 Double check how capitalization is handled now, such as in CommandLoader.HandleCommand.
 - Main menu music logic now checks Main.titleMusicStyle and titleMusicStyleRandom, document and adjust ModMenu logic if necessary.
-- Projectile draw code now supports an OverridePlayer.
-What is it used for in vanilla? (why not owner?)
-Hooks probably will need it.
-ModifyFishingLine as well
-- Projectile.drawLayer will simplify Projectile.hide and ProjectileLoader.DrawBehind usage
 - Move Item.instanced failed patch to WorldItem.
 Also noGrabDelay, beingGrabbed, timeSinceItemSpawned patch.
 - Item.armorPenetration added, should we keep tml-added ArmorPenetration property?
   - "This is unused, replaced with this.ArmorPenetration." patch might be incorrect as well.
 Nearby switch table also changed a lot, might need to apply them elsewhere.
 - Vanilla CanHavePrefixes logic changed, might be able to use it rather than tml changes.
   - #StackablePrefixWeapons needs to be searched for and removed
-- Item banner related methods moved to GameContent.BannerSystem.
-Need to move docs over.
 - Item Shimmer/Update/CheckLavaDeath/MoveInWorld/GetPickedUpByMonsters_Special/FindOwner/getRect/GetShimmered/CombineWithNearbyItems/related methods have moved to World Item.
 Need to move docs/patches over.
 - ModPylon.DrawMapIcon needs to support new vanilla options (DrawClamped when fullscreen it seems.)
 - ItemSlot has new flip parameter, what is it used for?
 PreDrawInInventory needs flip parameter. (and itemFade parameter?
 And secondColor?)